fy1vo51/archibald.exe/readme.txt

 Interop.WMPLib.dll
 CoreAudioApi.dll

-Update May 2, 2020
+Update May 8, 2020
 * * * * * * * * * * * *
-Added command line argument: -horrormode (WARNING: May contain ear rape audio and scary image)
+Added command line argument: -stpwork

-Notice: You need to insert this command line before the -nocrash line
+This will show "archibald.exe has stopped working" message while you opened this file.

-e.g: archibald.exe -horrormode -nocrash
+Might be replace -nocrash command

 Requirements
 * * * * * * *